 Once you’re a little more comfortable with your guns and all their working parts, you can look into customizing your airsoft rifles whether if it’s for aesthetic reasons or for absolute optimization during airsoft games.
 Swap out your gun’s internal parts and upgrade your gearbox for a better performing gun.
 External parts add to the functionality of your rifle, and can serve as tactical upgrades to give you the upper edge over the other team!
 Change up your rifle grip, attach a barrel accessory, or cover up your rails – the possibilities are endless for AEG customization.

 Gearing Up: Airsoft Apparel

-There is a common misconception that you need to be fully geared up in tactical equipment in order to playa Airsoft but this isn’t true at all—you can actually play Airsoft with a minimal amount of gear and equipment.
+There is a common misconception that you need to be fully geared up in tactical equipment in order to play Airsoft but this isn’t true at all—you can actually play Airsoft with a minimal amount of gear and equipment.
 If you’re just looking to try Airsoft out in casual wear, aim for at least a long-sleeve top, pants, a pair of goggles, and a helmet for protection.
 Depending on the Airsoft field and their regulations, some will allow you to play with regular attire.
-Army and navy surplus stores like Camouflage will have good quality and extremely affordable gear on sale for beginners.
+Army and Navy surplus stores like Camouflage will have good quality and extremely affordable gear on sale for beginners.
 Look for gear that blends in with the terrain if you’ll be playing games out in Airsoft fields.

-Now you’ve got your gear and you’ve booked yourself for game day out at the local Airsoft field, what’s next?
-Nothing else really, except to enjoy yourself and to not be afraid to make friends and build camaraderie with your squad mates during games.
+Now you’ve got your gear and you’ve booked yourself for a game day out at the local Airsoft field, what’s next?
+Nothing else really, except to enjoy yourself and to not be afraid to make friends and build camaraderie with your squadmates during games.
 With all these tips in mind, you should be ready to get out onto the field and start off your foray into Airsoft.
 So what are you waiting for?
 Get out there and Airsoft away!